Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 Thoughts of self-harm or harm to your baby

-Couples therapy after baby can help repair disconnection, reduce conflict, and rebuild intimacy.
+Couples therapy after a baby can be especially helpful to repair disconnection, reduce conflict, and rebuild intimacy.

 Resources for New Parents and Couples